Zentenance/jekyll-now/content/posts/Ring_buffer_in_C.md

 > When the problem looks complicating to tackle down, don’t panic.
 > Divide it to small sub problems you are familiar with.

-We just need to do `memcpy()` two times, one for the data till the end and second one for the data from the beginning wile carefully updating the **write** index, and source and target pointers for `memcpy()`.
+We just need to do `memcpy()` two times, first one for the data till the end of the queue and second one for the data from the beginning wile carefully updating the **write** index, and source and target pointers for `memcpy()`.
 Let’s do this.

 ```c
 // first copy till the end